AmyHudson/wind-midge-dispersal/README.md

 *Culicoides sonorensis* are a known vector of VS and other livestock diseases such as Epizootic Hemorrhagic Disease and Blue Tongue.
 Some sampling sites have multiple *Culicoides* species present at different abundances. *Culicoides sonorensis* has a pretty wide distribution as environmental generalists in the United States, and their genetic makeup is similar enough to suggest that these populations travel large distances frequently (Shults et al. 2022 *Scientific Reports*).

 We begin by taking cross-continental sampling locations of *Culicoides sonorensis* and modeling potential forward trajectories of air parcels in summer months (when insects are most active and abundant) at different heights in the atmosphere and different time window aggregates, to explore whether wind could be assisting interactions between geographically diverse populations at these known locations.
-For the summer months (June-September) in 2018 we explored trajectories where the midges would be in flight at 6am and 9pm, in the air for 3, 6, 12, and 24 hours (rows), and at heights of 10m, 50m, 100m, and 200m (columns). *These are starting heights- the parcels can travel much higher, so may need to constrain.*
+For the summer months (June-September) in 2018 we explored trajectories where the midges would be in flight at 6am and 9pm, in the air for 3, 6, 12, and 24 hours, and at heights of 10m, 50m, 100m, and 200m. *These are starting heights- the parcels can travel much higher, so may need to constrain.*

 ### September 2018 trajectories, where midges fly up to 200m and their location up to 24hrs later ###
 ![](/figures/midges_wind_24h_200m_September.png)